MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 # [Azure CLI](#tab/azurecli)

-The following YAML code is the definition of a MLTable that is placed in a local folder or a remote folder in the cloud, along with the data file, which is a *.csv* or Parquet file.
+The following YAML code is the definition of a MLTable that is placed in a local folder or a remote folder in the cloud, along with the data file.
+The data file is a *.csv* or Parquet file.
 In this case, write the YAML text to the local file, *./train_data/MLTable*.

 ```yml
 $schema: https://azuremlschemas.azureedge.net/latest/MLTable.schema.json